ocaml/ocaml.org/data/tutorials/guides/rs_02_comparison_of_standard_containers.md

 you should read the [documentation](/api/index.html) about each of the modules, or the OCaml [source code](https://github.com/ocaml/ocaml/tree/trunk/stdlib).
 Often, it is also instructive to read the corresponding implementation.

-## Lists: immutable singly-linked lists
+## Lists: Immutable singly-linked lists
 Adding an element always creates a new list _l_ from an element _x_ and list _tl_. _tl_ remains unchanged, but it is not copied either.